cypress-io/snapshot/README.md

 })
 ```

-The snapshot object can be found in file `snapshots.js`.
+By default, the snapshot object can be found in file `snapshots.js`.
 In the above case it would look something like this

 ```js
 module.exports = {